open-mmlab/mmdetection3d/docs/en/advanced_guides/customize_dataset.md

 ]
 ```

+#### Visualize your dataset (optional)

+To valiate whether your prepared data and config are correct, it's highly recommended to use `tools/browse_dataest.py` script
+to visualize your dataset and annotations before training and validation, more details refer to the visualization doc.

 ## Evaluation

 Once the data and config has been prepared well, you can directly run the training / testing script following our doc.